Anthony has a broad range of expertise including Art, Photography, History and Natural History.

 No matter where we go, we are always encountering bronze sculptures.
 These artworks were created using the ‘Lost Wax Casting’ technique – a process dating back thousands of years, which still used all over the world today.
 Anthony has been using lost wax casting to create bronze wildlife and human figure sculptures for nearly twenty years; join him to learn more about the special technical and artistic processes that go into creating bronze sculptures.

-Anthony is a ‘Globe-trotting sculptor’ who gains the inspiration for his wildlife sculptures by carefully observing wild animals in their natural environment.
-This is the starting point for the fascinating process of creating a bronze wildlife sculpture.
-Join Anthony to learn about the work that goes into creating these works of art, from the initial inspiration, to the finished sculpture.
+Anthony is a ‘Globe-trotting sculptor’ who gains the inspiration for his wildlife sculptures by carefully observing wild animals all around the world.
+These first-hand experiences are the starting points for the fascinating process of creating a bronze wildlife sculpture.
+Join Anthony to learn about the skilled work that goes into creating these sculptures, from the initial inspiration, to the finished bronze.

 In 2012 Anthony Smith was commissioned to create the first new statue for the famous Natural History Museum of London in more than eighty years.
 The subject of the statue was the great 19th century naturalist Alfred Russel Wallace – a man with a rich and fascinating life story, which provided ample inspiration for what was to become a large and impressive bronze statue.

-Do animals other than humans have a creative side?
-For a long time we thought that a desire to create art was a strictly human endeavour, but the more that we study the animal kingdom the more we realise that we are not alone in our appreciation of the arts.
+Do animals have a creative side?
+For a long time we thought that a desire to create art was a strictly human endeavour, but the more that we study the animal kingdom the more we realise that we are not alone in our appreciation of the arts!

 An illuminating and inspiring look at life and works of two great photographers from the Heroic Age of Antarctic exploration; Frank Hurley and Herbert Ponting.